24jr1a4232-dot/CodeAlpha_IrisFlowerClassification/README.md

 **📈 Results**

-The model achieved high accuracy on the test dataset, showing strong performance in classifying Iris flower species.
+The Random Forest model achieved high accuracy on the test dataset, showing strong performance in classifying Iris flower species.

 ---